 And how do you do that?

 It’s a lot simpler than you might think – and you don’t even need willpower.
-Take a look at my book.
+To find out more, click here.

 Text © Gabriel Symonds